RioloGiuseppe/crc-full/readme.md

 ## How to use

-Use is very simple. just import the form inside the project. node js.
+Use is very simple.
+Just add the module to project.

 > **Install dependencies:**
 > The only one dependency is typescript compiler